madanreddy123/cucumber_POM/README.md

             }
         }

-        // Fallback to method name if no element detected if (elementNames.isEmpty()) {
+        // If no elements are detected, try to infer from method name if (elementNames.isEmpty()) {
             elementNames.add(extractElementName(method.getNameAsString()));
         }

-        // Fallback on action from method name if empty if (actions.isEmpty()) {
+        // If no actions are detected, infer from method name if (actions.isEmpty()) {
             String lowerName = method.getNameAsString().toLowerCase();
             if (lowerName.contains("click")) actions.add("clicks on");
             else if (lowerName.contains("enter") || lowerName.contains("type")) actions.add("enters text into");
             else if (lowerName.contains("select")) actions.add("selects a value from");
             else if (lowerName.contains("check") || lowerName.contains("validate")) actions.add("validates");
+            else if (lowerName.contains("wait")) actions.add("waits for");
             else actions.add("performs an action on");
         }